Sep9

 Matthew 22:15-17..Working

-22:15 Then (Following Jesus’ judgment parables against the religious leaders-Chps.21-22) the Pharisees (Religious Separatists) went out (took council) and laid plans (plotted, conspired) to trap him in his words. (entangle-K.J.V.-3802-To ensnare, entrap, provoke, to make an elicit remark.
-Embroil,) 16 They sent their disciples (students, pupils) to him (Suggests to look less like tempters and more like sincere learners.) along with the Herodians.–(A Jewish political party who supported King Herod and the Roman Empire.
-Who were there to report any seditious remarks made by Jesus against Rome.)
-“Teacher,” (Rabbi) they said, we know you are a man of integrity (honest, forthright, uncompromising.
-Was a false complement of flattery meant to stroke Jesus’ ego into answering their question.) and that you teach the way of God in accordance with the truth. (straightshooter, calls it like it is.)
+22:15 Then (Following Jesus’ judgment parables against the religious leaders-Chps.21-22) the Pharisees (Religious Separatists) went out (took council) and laid plans to trap him in his words.
+16 They sent their disciples (students, pupils) to him (Suggests to look less like tempters and more like sincere learners.) along with the Herodians.–.(Having the Herodians there would do their dirty work in having Jesus killed-(New) “Teacher,” (Rabbi) they said, we know you are a man of integrity and that you teach the way of God in accordance with the truth.
 You aren’t swayed by men because you pay no attention to who they are.
-(One who is impartial.
-Unaffected by influence or swayed by threats of power, doesn’t play favorites.)
 17 Tell us then, what is your opinion?
 Is it right (lawful based on O.T. law) to pay taxes to Caesar or not?
-(An annual pol-tax paid by every adult Jew to Rome.
-Was a loaded question meant to put Jesus between a rock and a hard place.
-That whatever Jesus said He would end up offending someone.
-If He answered “Yes” it was lawful to pay taxes to Caesar, He would appear as a Roman sympathizer, losing His popularity with the Jews.
-Or if He answered “No” it was not lawful to pay taxes to Caesar, He would be arrested for treason against Rome resulting in His death.
-We find the same controversial and hotly debated issues when it comes to religion and politics.)
+(For Compete Expository See Book)

-“Warns how people will manipulate us through flattery to get us to do what they want.
-(Don’t fall prey to false praise!). ⇒ Don’t go around thinking just because someone is nice to you or flatters you on how religious and godly you are.
+“Warns of those who will use excessive praise and flattery to trap us in our words.
+(Don’t fall prey to false praise!) . ⇒ Don’t go around thinking just because someone is nice to you or flatters you on how religious and godly you are.
 Or who complement’s you on how smart you are and how much they really like you and interested in what you have to say.
 When in truth their really trying to get us to drop our guard down.
 To flatter someone is perfectly appropriate, but to flatter someone with things you don’t really mean or in order to win something for yourself is wicked.

 Additional Notes & Applications